Glossary

 Trencher: n., a wooden platter

-Truck: n., a small piece of wood placed at the top of a mast, with holes for running rigging lines through
+Truck: n., a small piece of wood placed at the top of a mast, with holes for running ropes through

 Trumpet: n., megaphone